-Where samples are collected from premises in the context of persons within which being at greater risk of Legionella infection, such as healthcare, there may be a requirement for the method of examination to have a lower detection limit (8, 18).
+Where samples are collected from premises within which persons are at greater risk of Legionella infection, such as healthcare, there may be a requirement for the method of examination to have a lower detection limit (8, 18).

 When a concentration step is used, micro-organisms irretrievably attached to the membrane filter or the sides of the centrifuge tube etc. reducing recovery.
 In addition, a proportion of the target population may be unculturable (killed or sub-lethally damaged) as a result of the selective procedures.